[This article was originally published in 2013 by Trucks, Parts, Service. It has been updated to include more timely information.]

-Below are four important questions to answer before expanding your facilities in the aftermarket.
+Below are four important questions to answer before expanding your facilities.

 Can you afford to expand?

-This seems obvious, but it really is the most important step in establishing an aftermarket expansion plan.
+This seems obvious, but it really is the most important step in establishing an expansion plan.

-Expanding your business without looking at your financial capability for growth can be a crippling mistake, says Tom Marx, CEO at Marx Group Advisors, LLC, an aftermarket business mergers and acquisitions consulting firm.
+Expanding your business without looking at your financial capability for growth can be a crippling mistake, says Tom Marx, senior partner, Hart Marx Advisors and chairman and chief strategy officer at MBE Group.

 Expansion is an expensive endeavor that requires a large upfront capital investment and patience to withstand early growing pains.
 It’s not uncommon for new facilities to take months, sometimes years, to turn a profit.
 A business that initiates an expansion unaware of those costs and risks is at a significant disadvantage, Marx says.

-A strong line of communication between your bank and investment partner or lending agent can significantly improve this planning process, says Dave Scheer, president at Inland Truck Parts.
+A strong line of communication between your bank and investment partner or lending agent can significantly improve this planning process, says Dave Scheer, retired former president at Inland Truck Parts.

 “That’s just standard practice for us,” he says.
 “We keep them very well informed and try to maintain a strong relationship.”